Former Man Utd midfielder Fellaini tests positive for coronavirus in China | Goal.com

 Italy is one of the countries worst affected by the outbreak, prompting the government to ban public gatherings and place tight restrictions on movement and travel.

-With Serie A currently suspended until April, Roma midfielder Javier Pastore has suggested he can't see the season actually being able to finish as things stands.
+With Serie A currently suspended until April, Roma midfielder Javier Pastore has suggested he can't see the season actually being able to finish as things stand.

 "We'll see if we play again from this season or the next.
 To be honest, I think it'll be impossible to finish the season, as we need at least 20-30 days of training to be ready," the Argentina international told Radio Impacto.